microbiomedata/nmdc-field-notes/README.md

 <details>
 <summary>How do I choose?</summary>

-* A build release is a new **internal** release of the app.
+* A build release is a new **testing** release of the app.
 It may be thought of as a release candidate.
 It implies a new `buildNumber` in `package.json`.
 This corresponds to a new "build number" in [iOS terms](https://help.apple.com/xcode/mac/current/#/devba7f53ad4) or "versionCode" in [Android terms](https://developer.android.com/studio/publish/versioning).
 New builds do not go through Apple's approval process when released to TestFlight.
 * A version release is a new **general** release of the app.
 It implies a new `version` number in `package.json` _and_ new `buildNumber`.
 The commit where these numbers are updated is also tagged.
 The new `version` corresponds to a new "version number" in [iOS terms](https://help.apple.com/xcode/mac/current/#/devba7f53ad4) or "versionName" in [Android terms](https://developer.android.com/studio/publish/versioning).
 There will typically be several build releases before a version release.

 </details>